guzalm/lab3/README.md

 There is exception which works if stack is empty, If not, it calls getFirst() method.

 STEP 10:  Here's the isEmpty() method implemented using the isEmpty() method of MyLinkedList to check if the stack is empty or not

+STEP 11: I created the size() method simply calls the size() method of MyLinkedList and returns its result.